Dietary Reference Intakes

 Dietary Reference Intakes and Chronic Disease Endpoints Workshop

-The Dietary Reference Intakes (DRI) Committees of the U.S. and Canadian governments will hold a workshop entitled “Options for Consideration of Chronic Disease Endpoints for Dietary Reference Intakes.”
-The objective of the workshop is to critically evaluate key scientific issues involved in using chronic disease endpoints for setting dietary reference intakes and, in this context, to provide information for future decisions as to whether and/or how chronic disease endpoints can be incorporated into the setting of DRI values.
+The Dietary Reference Intakes (DRI) Committees of the U.S. and Canadian governments held a workshop entitled “Options for Consideration of Chronic Disease Endpoints for Dietary Reference Intakes” on March 10 – 11, 2015.
+The objective of the workshop was to critically evaluate key scientific issues involved in using chronic disease endpoints for setting dietary reference intakes and, in this context, to provide information for future decisions as to whether and/or how chronic disease endpoints can be incorporated into the setting of DRI values.

 The current DRI approaches for selecting indicators of adequacy and toxicity and for estimating dose-response relationships between nutrient intakes and selected outcomes derive from several Food and Nutrition Board committee reports published by the Institute of Medicine (IOM) in 19941 and 19982.
 These committees recommended that DRIs for adequacy be expressed as Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs, representing 97.5% of population requirements).
 They also recommended that reference values for Tolerable Upper Intake Levels (ULs) be included in future DRI evaluations.
 Additionally, the 1994 IOM committee concluded that future RDA processes (now called DRIs) should include the concept of chronic disease risk reduction in addition to the classical nutrient deficiency endpoints.
 The approaches recommended by the 1994 and 1998 committees were applied, with a few additions (e.g., Adequate Intakes, Acceptable Macronutrient Distribution Ranges), for all seven of the DRI reviews published from 1997 to 2011.
 View these reports on the National Agricultural Library website.